 The idea of getting youth and adults involved together is one of the basic tenets of 4-H. Parents have the opportunity to share their experiences and knowledge with 4-H members.
-A home can become a school, laboratory or meeting place in various ways.

-For every successful 4-H'er, there is a caring and supportive adult available (in most cases this is a parent).
-In the same manner, for every strong 4-H club, there are parents who feel strongly about being a part of the club process and operation.
+For every strong 4-H club, there are parents who feel strongly about being a part of the club process and operation.